This boiled chicken recipe is a perfect no fail way to get perfectly cooked chicken off the bone and make some broth in the meantime.

 - Wash, clean, and chop vegetables.
 Gather seasonings.

 - Ensure that chicken is thoroughly defrosted and packet of offal is removed from inside the bird.
 Discard all liquid from packaging.

 - In a large pot, bring water, seasonings and vegetables to a boil.
 Add the chicken last.

-- Once it comes back to a rolling boil after adding everything, slightly reduce heat to avoid a violent boil and cover with a lid (but leave it slightly vented).
-[No ovensafe lid?
-Use aluminum foil.]
+- Once it comes back to a rolling boil after adding the chicken, reduce heat to a gentle boil and cover with a lid (but leave it slightly vented).
+No lid?
+Use aluminum foil.

-- For every 1 pound of chicken (check label on the plastic wrapper -or- your receipt), boil the chicken for 5 minutes.
-[Example: If your chicken is 4lbs., it should boil for 20 minutes.]
+- For every 1 pound of chicken (check label on the plastic wrapper -or- your receipt), boil the chicken for 15 minutes.
+For example, if your chicken is 4 lbs, it should boil for 60 minutes.

 - Once the cook time has elapsed, remove the chicken from the cooking liquid with tongs.
 Let all the excess liquid drip back into the pot.

 - Let the chicken rest for 5 minutes per pound.
 If your chicken is 4 lbs, it should rest for 20 minutes.This should keep the chicken from losing its moisture.

 - Once rested, you can break down the chicken by pulling the meat from the bones (keep the bones though!!).
 Cool the meat quickly, label and store it no more than 5 days in a refrigerator or 3 months in a freezer.